Table of Contents

 Rosemary | Piney, aromatic | Roasted vegetables, breads, marinades |

-Garlic Powder | Savory, pungent | All-purpose seasoning, sauces, dressings |
+Garlic Powder | Savory, pungent | All-purpose seasoning, sauces, stuffing |

-How to Use Poultry Seasoning for Dressing
+How to Use Poultry Seasoning for Stuffing

 The trick is to start small.
 Since poultry seasoning is potent, a little goes a long way.
 You can also experiment by mixing it with other spices like cumin, oregano, or even a dash of cayenne for a spicy twist.